German invasion of Belgium (1940): Luftwaffe operations: 10 May

 During the evening of 9 May, the Belgian military attaché in Berlin intimated that the Germans intended to attack the following day.
 Offensive movements of enemy forces were detected on the border.

-At 00:10 on 10 May 1940 at General Headquarters, an unspecified squadron in Brussels gave the alarm.
-A full state of alert was instigated at 01:30 am.
+At 00:10 on 10 May 1940 at general headquarters, an unspecified squadron in Brussels gave the alarm.
+A full state of alert was instigated at 01:30.
 Belgian forces took up their deployment positions.
-The Allied armies had enacted their Dyle plan on the morning of 10 May, and were approaching the Belgian rear.
-King Leopold had gone to his Headquarters near Briedgen, Antwerp.
+The Allied armies had enacted their Dyle Plan on the morning of 10 May, and were approaching the Belgian rear.

-The Luftwaffe was to spearhead the aerial battle in the low countries.
+The Luftwaffe was to spearhead the aerial battle in the Low Countries.
 Its first task was to eliminate the Belgian air contingent.
 Despite an overwhelming numerical superiority — 1,375 aircraft, 957 of which were serviceable — the air campaign in Belgium had limited success overall on the first day.
 At roughly 04:00, the first air raids were conducted against airfields and communication centres.
 It still had a tremendous impact on the AéMI, which had only 179 aircraft on 10 May.